react-native-datetimepicker/datetimepicker/README.md

 #### `timeZoneOffsetInMinutes` (`optional`, `iOS and Android only`)

 Allows changing of the timeZone of the date picker.
-By default it uses the device's time zone.
+By default, it uses the device's time zone.
+We strongly recommend avoiding this prop on android because of known issues in the implementation.

 ```js
 // GMT+1